Which Season Is Worst for Acne?

 The Essential Information

-Researchers have performed a dozen studies that look at which season is worst for acne.
-The results of these studies are conflicting and the answer is not yet definitive.
-However, the research slightly leans toward winter as the worst season for acne.
+Researchers have performed over a dozen studies that look at which season is worst for acne.
+The results of these studies are conflicting, and the answer is not yet definitive.

 Study results on what season tends to coincide with more acne are a mixed bag:

-- Four studies conclude that acne worsens during winter and improves in the summer
+- Five studies conclude that acne worsens during summer and improves in the winter1-5

-- Three studies conclude the opposite--that acne worsens during summer and improves in the winter
+- Four studies conclude the opposite--that acne worsens during winter and improves in the summer6-9

-- Five studies conclude that there is no association between seasons and acne
+- Five studies conclude that there is no association between seasons and acne10-14

 Expand to read details of studies that show that acne may worsen in the winter